ReganRyanNZ/songbase/README.md

 - The front end is mostly React, served by the Rails server (not a separate code-base)
 - PWA configuration means the front end runs disconnected from the server, only pinging for data sync updates on page reload.
 - The Rails server is hosted on Heroku
-- The database is Postgres, hosted on Neon
+- The database is Postgres, hosted on aws via Heroku add-on

 ## Features